Four medical practitioners pose for a photo.

 • Bone Mineral Density: A baseline dual-energy x-ray absorptiometry (DEXA) scan is necessary to measure bone mineral density and assess fracture risk.

-• Cardiovascular Risk Assessment: Practitioners should perform a comprehensive cardiovascular risk assessment on patients, as a history of myocardial infarction or stroke, and any significant cardiovascular risk factors, may disqualify them from using Evenity.
+• Cardiovascular Risk Assessment: Practitioners should perform a comprehensive cardiovascular risk assessment on patients, as a history of heart attack or stroke, and any significant cardiovascular risk factors, may disqualify them from using Evenity.

 Proper Dosing, Administration, and Follow-Up Care for Evenity